-As you get used to lifting with a belt, I’d recommend using it during all of your warm-up sets and lighter sets—perhaps even while curling.
-Not forever, mind you, just until wearing it feels intuitive and natural.
+To get more practice lifting with a belt, I’d recommend using it during your warm-up routine and lighter sets—perhaps even while curling.
+Not forever, mind you, just until wearing the belt feels intuitive and natural.
 Then, once you’ve got the hang of it, reserve it for your heavier working sets of squats, deadlifts, overhead presses, and barbell rows.
 Some people wear them when benching, too, and that’s fine—you can wear a weight belt whenever you like.

-Lifting belts make most people 5–15% stronger on the lifts where torso rigidity is a limiting factor, such as the squat, deadlift, overhead press, and barbell row.
-That extra strength allows us to use heavier weights, get more reps per set, or train with higher training volumes, and thus may allow us to stimulate a little bit more muscle growth.
+Weight lifting belts make most people 5–15% stronger on the lifts where torso rigidity is a limiting factor, such as the squat, deadlift, overhead press, and barbell row.
+That extra strength means you can lift heavier weights, get more reps per set, or train with higher training volumes, and could thus allow you to stimulate a little bit more muscle growth.
 But keep in mind that the difference is probably pretty small.
 It won’t make or break your progress.

-There are also some possible downsides to lifting belts, mostly stemming from the increased intraabdominal pressure that we get when doing the Valsalva manoeuvre.
+There are also some possible downsides to lifting belts, mostly stemming from the increased intra-abdominal pressure that you get when doing the Valsalva manoeuvre.
 This extra pressure might be bad for people with varicose veins, varicose veins, hernias, and hemorrhoids, although expert opinion varies and the research is limited.
-Furthermore, lifting belts don’t seem to significantly reduce the risk of back injuries when lifting weights.
+Plus, weight lifting belts don’t seem to significantly reduce the risk of back injuries when lifting weights.
 So from a health and safety perspective, there’s little benefit to using a weight belt, and possibly even some downsides (depending on the person).

-There’s nothing wrong with never getting a lifting belt.
-There won’t ever come a point where we simply must get a lifting belt in order to continue lifting safely or getting stronger.
-On the other hand, some people greatly prefer them.
+There’s nothing wrong with never getting a weight lifting belt.
+There won’t ever come a point where you simply must get a weight belt in order to continue building muscle, getting stronger, or keeping your back safe.
+On the other hand, some people prefer them.
 It’s a totally optional piece of lifting gear.